mightmay/youversion-bible.com-downloader/README.md

 THIS ONLY WORKS WITH Python 3.9

-Original refer to the original READ.md file here before reading this below: https://github.com/mightmay/youversion-bible.com-downloader/blob/master/README.md
+Please refer to the original READ.md file here: https://github.com/mightmay/youversion-bible.com-downloader/blob/master/README.md

 NOTE:
 - I am using MacOS and Python 3.11.2.
 If you are using a different OS or Python version, please modify the code to fit your requirements.
 - I am new to Python and Git, and I am still learning.
 If you have any suggestions or corrections, please let me know.
 - An idea I could not implement was to create a script to automate the whole proced: receive variables (bible version ID, bible version abbreviation, output filename).
 Maybe in future updates.